 How mobiles affect the change of use of EHR?

 Mobile EHR has the potential to change the patient-doctor experience forever in future.
-It revolutionizes health sector in following ways:-
+It revolutionizes the health sector in the following ways:

 - More patient-oriented treatment as the patient gets more involved.